Harold Park Paceway: Races

 The Miracle Mile Pace was the signature race at the Glebe circuit from 1967 to 2008, originally conceived by former Harold Park Chief Executive Len Smith.
 Winners have included some of the most successful horses of harness racing, including Robin Dundee, Young Quinn, Hondo Grattan, Mount Eden, Halwes, Paleface Adios, Chokin, Westburn Grant, Village Kid, Christian Cullen and Smooth Satin.
 Paleface Adios contested the race for seven consecutive years from 1974 to 1980.
 The Harold Park race record was held by the New Zealand champion Iraklis.
 The last Miracle Mile run at Harold Park was won by Divisive on 28 November 2008.
 The Miracle Mile moved to the new Menangle Park Paceway in 2009.

 The Inter Dominion was run at Harold Park on several occasions.
 Notable among the Inter Dominion pacing winners was Hondo Grattan who won the first of his two Inter-Dominions in 1973 with Tony Turnbull as driver.
 Brian Hancock won the race twice, in 1980 on Koala King and 1994 on Weona Warrior.
 1988 saw Our Maestro give John Binskin his only Inter-Dominion win for the Bob Knight stable.
 In 1966 the Tasmanian Chamfer's Star made a clean sweep of the series for driver Brian Forrester and Bankstown trainer, Max Treuer.
 In 2002 Smooth Satin and trainer/driver Steve Turnbull added the race to his victories in the Miracle Mile, Ben Hur and Chariots of Fire.

 Some of the winners of Inter Dominion Trotting Championship, the trotter's edition of the series at Harold Park, have included Hano Direct, Yamamoto, Diamond Field and Precocious.

-All the leading trainers and drivers were familiar faces at Harold Park Paceway at its peak, including Donny McPherson, who had many wins there, Kevin Robinson, Kevin Newman, Jim Caffyn and Vic Frost.
+All the leading trainers and drivers were famous people at Harold Park Paceway at its peak, including Donny McPherson, who had many wins there, Kevin Robinson, Kevin Newman, Jim Caffyn and Vic Frost.